rorcraft/software-engineering/Tech/Programming_Paradigms.md

 Many languages support two paradigms, typically one for programming in the small, another for programming in the large (abstraction and modularity).

 a closure combines a procedure with its external references (the references it uses at its definition)

+### Determinism in concurrent language

+__Declarative concurrency__ (monotonic dataflow) - deterministic inputs are received.

+__Functional reactive programming__ (continuous synchronous programming) is similar to nonmonotonic dataflow but without the glitches. deteministic output while accepts nondeterministic input.

+__Discrete synchronous programming__ discrete instead of continuous: time advances in steps from one input event to the next.
+Output events are emitted at the same logical time ￼instantsastheinputevents.